MrFr0g-X/adaptive-huffman-coding/README.md

 5. Update the tree exactly as the encoder did
 6. Continue until all bits are processed

+**Important Note:** While the algorithm description suggests using the "same tree," proper implementation requires separate tree instances for encoding and decoding that evolve independently but identically through the same input sequence.
+This ensures proper adaptive behavior on both ends.

 ## ✨ Features

 - **Complete FGK Implementation**: Full implementation of the Adaptive Huffman algorithm